TaoSR-AGRL: Adaptive Guided Reinforcement Learning Framework for E-commerce Search Relevance: Experiments

 \subsection{Online Evaluation}

-To assess the real-world effectiveness of the proposed model, we conducted large-scale online side-by-side human evaluations.
-TaoSR1 was used as the baseline bucket, whereas TaoSR‑AGRL was employed as the test bucket.
-For 2,000 authentic user queries, the top‑10 retrieval results of both systems were compared item‑by‑item.
-The results indicated that TaoSR‑AGRL consistently outperformed the baseline bucket, achieving average improvements of 7.11\% in GSB, 1.74 pt in L34 Goodrate and 3.74 pt in L23 Query Goodrate.
-Gains were particularly pronounced on reasoning‑intensive tasks (e.g., Q\&A and knowledge‑based queries), indicating that the relevance model effectively integrates domain‑specific e‑commerce knowledge with rule‑driven reasoning to handle complex cases.
+We validated real-world effectiveness via large-scale online side-by-side human evaluations in production.
+TaoSR1 served as the baseline bucket and TaoSR-AGRL as the test bucket.
+We sampled 2{,}000 authentic user queries and compared the top-10 retrieved results from both buckets in an item-level head-to-head comparison.
+As shown in Table~\ref{tab:online_results}, TaoSR-AGRL consistently outperformed the baseline bucket, achieving average gains of +7.11\% in GSB, +1.74 pt in Query Goodrate, and +3.74 pt in Item Goodrate.
+Improvements are most pronounced for reasoning-intensive traffic (e.g., Q\&A and knowledge-based queries), indicating that the proposed model effectively integrates e-commerce domain knowledge with rule-driven reasoning to better resolve complex user intent and specific constraints.

+To ensure production readiness for high-throughput serving, we implemented engineering optimizations targeting stable response under load, improved resource utilization, and reduced end-to-end latency.
+Specifically, we optimized model-level load balancing to mitigate traffic skew, reduced cross-datacenter scheduling overhead to lower tail latency, and applied model quantization to accelerate inference while maintaining ranking quality.
+With these optimizations, Model FLOPs Utilization (MFU) increased to 35\% during training, and the P99 tail latency was reduced to $\leq 400$ ms, enabling reliable large-scale inference.

-However, initial online deployment revealed a slight decline in critical business metrics—including order volume and GMV—despite the observed relevance gains.
-Diagnostic analysis traced the issue to the upstream recall stage, which disproportionately favored items with high semantic relevance but low sales velocity, thereby impairing conversion efficiency.
-This phenomenon revealed a classic trade-off: a system optimized solely for semantic relevance can inadvertently penalize items with strong commercial appeal but a less-perfect textual match.
-To address this, we introduced a multi-path recall mechanism incorporating personalized signals, alongside a pre-ranking stage that jointly optimizes for relevance and commercial potential.
-These enhancements restored business metrics to statistical parity with the baseline while preserving the documented relevance improvement.
-The results highlight the necessity of jointly designing retrieval and ranking to ensure semantic quality and commercial objectives are simultaneously satisfied in end-to-end search systems.
+Despite the relevance gains verified by human evaluation, an initial online deployment revealed a slight degradation in critical business metrics (e.g., orders and GMV).
+Root-cause analysis traced this issue to the upstream recall stage, which disproportionately retrieved items with strong semantic matching but low sales velocity, thereby reducing conversion efficiency.
+This observation highlights a common trade-off in e-commerce search: optimizing recall purely for semantic relevance can suppress commercially competitive items whose textual matches are less explicit.

+To address this misalignment, we introduced a multi-channel recall mechanism that incorporates personalized signals, along with a pre-ranking stage that jointly optimizes relevance and commercial potential.
+We then conducted a 4-day online A/B test on 4\% traffic over eligible queries.
+The experiment achieved Direct Clean GMV +0.34\%, Direct Clean Orders -0.72\%, Direct Clean IPV +3.89\%, and Exposed PV +3.86\%.
+Overall, these results show consistent gains in user experience as measured by IPV and PV, with no material degradation of core business metrics.
+This underscores the necessity of co-designing recall and ranking to balance semantic quality and commercial objectives in end-to-end search systems.